emeralds-horizon/privacy-evaluator/README.md

 </ul>

-ORCHESTRATOR_INPUT:<br>
+DATA_BROKER_INPUT:<br>
-A string that corresponds to the name of an existing dataset on the orchestrator that will be used as input<br><br>
+A string that corresponds to the name of an existing dataset on the server that will be used as input<br><br>
-ORCHESTRATOR_OUTPUT:<br>
+DATA_BROKER_OUTPUT:<br>
-A string that corresponds to the name of the dataset that will be uploaded to the orchestrator
+A string that corresponds to the name of the dataset that will be uploaded to the server
 <br><br>
 KNOWLEDGE_LENGTH: